 |Action Doom - "Scuba" Steve Browning and Company

-Whether you hoped on the hype bandwagon for fun, or paid any attention to the ridiculous ads, you'll probably remember Action Doom long after it's gone from your hard drive for at least one reason or another.
+Whether you hopped on the hype bandwagon for fun, or paid any attention to the ridiculous ads, you'll probably remember Action Doom for at least one reason or another, long after it's gone from your hard drive.

 Decade - Russell Pearson

-In a similar vein to Phobos Revisited, Decade is a collage of classic Doom locales assembled in a Zdoom map as a tribute to 10 years of Doom.
-The author of Doom Raider, one of last years top 10 nominees, used his full creative talents to make Decade.
+In a similar vein to Phobos Revisited, Decade is a collage of classic Doom locales assembled into a ZDoom map as a tribute to 10 years of Doom.
+The author of Doom Raider, one of last year's top ten nominees, used his full creative talents to make Decade.
 You may feel as though you recognize an area, yet it feels off enough to be fresh and new.
-Combined with great Zdoom scripting, Decade is a fantastic level.
+Combined with great ZDoom scripting, Decade is a fantastic level.

 RTC-3057: Hub 1 - Team Future

-Occasionally we are gifted with the release of add-ons for Doom that are more than just 'an add-on'.
+Occasionally we are gifted with the release of add-ons for Doom that are more than just "an add-on".
 Projects like Batman Doom, Daedalus and Aliens all brought more than just more maps for an archaic video game.
-They used the ease and speed of the Doom engine as an advantage, rather than the burden that it can be for mapmakers.
-With advanced exe ports that allow for near limitless imagination when designing levels, authors are now beginning to bring all the elements together that make a great game today into the Doom engine.
+They used the ease and speed of the Doom engine as an advantage, rather than the burden for mapmakers that it can be.
+With advanced ports that allow for near limitless imagination when designing levels, authors are now beginning to bring all the elements together that make a great game today into the Doom engine.
 RTC could very well be that project that combines all the things we come to expect from modern games.

-Boasting an actually storyline, a massive logbook the player can read at his or her leisure, gorgeous level design, and some of the most fantastic music this side of any modern game.
-Elemental music will begin at tense moments to build atmosphere, scripted events occur around every corner as beautiful new textures and sprites adorn the levels all of which push the boundaries of an already ancient gaming engine.
-Many Doomers were left with feelings of confusion as the storyline abruptly ended with the ending tying up few loose ends, fortunately Hub one is just one in a series of three which we all hope we be released soon.
-The RTC trilogy, if completed may go down as one of the most ambitious and amazing projects conceived and carried out for Doom.
+RTC boasts an actual storyline, a massive logbook the player can read at his or her leisure, gorgeous level design, and some of the most fantastic music this side of any modern game.
+Elemental music will begin at tense moments to build atmosphere, and scripted events occur around every corner as beautiful new textures and sprites adorn the levels, all of which push the boundaries of an already ancient game engine.
+Many Doomers were left with feelings of confusion as the storyline abruptly ended with the ending tying up few loose ends; fortunately, Hub 1 is just one in a series of three which we all hope we be released soon.
+The RTC trilogy, if completed, may go down as one of the most ambitious and amazing projects conceived and carried out for Doom.

 Super Sonic Doom